What is 5G?

 The maximum speed is 10 gigabits per second (Gbps).
 Moreover, 5G speeds are 10 to 100 times faster than 4G.
 The shorter the frequency, the greater the bandwidth, according to communication principles.
 5G networks can be speedier since they employ shorter frequencies (millimeter waves between 30GHz and 300GHz).
 This high-band 5G spectrum delivers the anticipated improvement in speed, capacity, low latency, and quality.

 Furthermore, the Ultra Wideband’s faster data transmission speeds will ultimately allow even more equipment to connect, allowing the Internet of Things on a truly enormous scale.
 There are already 14.2 billion linked “things” in operation, with that figure anticipated to rise to more than 55 billion by 2025.
-The goal of this Ultra Wideband is to assist satisfy the skyrocketing demand for network bandwidth.
+The goal of this Ultra Wideband is to assist in satisfying the skyrocketing demand for network bandwidth.

 Is 5G considered a property?